Engineering Design and Practice 2B

 On successful completion of this unit, students will be able to:

-1. Apply knowledge of basic science and engineering fundamentals in order to identify complex problems and formulate solutions;
+1. Apply scientific and engineering fundamentals to identify complex problems and propose effective solutions;

-3. Apply In-depth technical competence in at least one engineering discipline;
+3. Demonstrate advanced technical competence within at least one engineering discipline;

 Assessment